What Are SQF Codes And Why Are They Important?

 These two codes can be fulfilled using proper coving.
 Coving eases cleaning operations and eliminates crevices for bacteria and mold to proliferate.

-Having your facility be SQF certified allows food safety and quality systems to be verified and validated throughout the food chain, increasing brand protection, consumer confidence, and loyalty.
+Having your facility be SQF certified allows fda approved epoxy flooring and quality systems to be verified and validated throughout the food chain, increasing brand protection, consumer confidence, and loyalty.

 The SQF codes outlined in this blog are helpful for getting a general understanding of the guidelines your facility must abide by, however, each plant floor has its own unique needs.